-Guardianship of a Person refers to having responsibility for the care, education, and/or support of a protected person.
-With very limited exceptions, a guardian of the person is responsible for personal and medical decisions only, such as providing for care, placement and medication management, but not financial matters.
-Obtaining and managing a guardianship of the person can be a complex process and the team at Michaelson & Associates is happy to help.
+Guardianship of a Person refers to having responsibility for the care, education, or support of a protected person.
+With minimal exceptions, the Guardian of the protected person is only responsible for personal and medical decisions, such as providing care and medication management, but not financial matters.

-A Guardian of an Estate must protect, preserve, recover and/or manage a protected person’s property in a way that is in the best interest of the protected person.
-A guardian of the estate is responsible for financial decisions only.
-Specific duties and responsibilities of the Guardian of Estate are outlined in state law and may vary state-by-state.
-In Nevada, the responsibilities of an estate only guardian may include, but are not limited to, the sale of real or personal property, managing all income, filing annual accountings with the court, and management of income and bank or investment accounts.
-These are matters that the Nevada Guardianship lawyers at Michaelson & Associates can help you navigate.
+A Guardian of an Estate must protect, preserve, recover, or manage a protected person’s property in a way that is in the best interest of the protected person.
+A guardian of the estate is responsible for financial decisions only, and specific responsibilities of the Guardian of the Estate are outlined in state law which varies from state to state.
+In Nevada, the duties of an estate-only guardian may include, but are not limited to:

 Person and Estate Guardianship

-A Guardian of both the Person and Estate is responsible for both the care of the protected person and the protection and oversight of their property.
-This includes assisting with financial, medical, and social decisions for the protected person.
-Legal duties and responsibilities of the Guardian of Person and Estate are outlined in state law, specifically Nevada Revised Statutes, chapter 159, for guardianship of adults, and NRS 159A, for minors.
-To gain a greater understanding of the legal duties and responsibilities for guardianship in Las Vegas, call the Nevada Guardianship lawyers at Michaelson & Associates.
+A Guardian of both the Person and Estate is responsible for caring for the protected person and protecting and overseeing their property.
+Person and Estate Guardianship include assisting with the protected person’s financial, medical, and social decisions.
+Legal duties and responsibilities of the Guardian of a Person and Estate are outlined in Nevada state law; specifically, Nevada Revised Statutes, chapter 159 for guardianship of adults, and NRS 159A, for minors.

-- the proposed protected person is or has been subjected to abuse, neglect, exploitation, isolation or abandonment; or
+- Have or currently is subjected to abuse, neglect, exploitation, isolation, or abandonment